-Karzai and Abdullah compete for the support of the "independents" in the political elite, both within the National Assembly and other institutions.
-Among them are a number of outspoken women, intellectuals, and business leaders.
-Of the independents that were present in the 2005-2010 parliament, one, the 43-year-old Malalai Joya (Farah Province), was a leading critic of warera faction leaders.
+Of the independents that were present in the 2005-2010 parliament, one, the 45-year-old Malalai Joya (Farah Province), was a leading critic of war-era faction leaders.
 In May 2007 the lower house voted to suspend her for this criticism for the duration of her term and she did not seek reelection in 2010.
-Others in this independent camp have included Ms. Fauzia Gailani (Herat Province, not returned to parliament); Ms. Shukria Barekzai, editor of Woman Mirror magazine and possible presidential candidate in 2014 (not returned); and Mr. Ramazan Bashardost, a former Karzai minister who champions parliamentary powers and has established a "complaints tent" near the parliament building to highlight and combat official corruption.
+Others in this independent camp have included Ms. Fauzia Gailani (Herat Province, not returned to parliament); Ms. Shukria Barekzai, chairwoman of the lower house Defense Committee during 2011; and Mr. Ramazan Bashardost, a former Karzai minister who champions parliamentary powers and has established a "complaints tent" near the parliament building to highlight and combat official corruption.
 (He ran for president in the 2009 elections on an anti-corruption platform and drew an unexpectedly large amount of votes.)
 Bashardost was returned to parliament in the September 2010 election.
 U.S.-based International Republican Institute (IRI) has helped train the independents; the National Democratic Institute (NDI) has assisted the more established factions.

 Some other leading independents are present in the 2011-2015 lower house.
 They include Rafiq Shahir from Herat, a well-known civil-society activist; Dr. Saleh Seljuki; and Ahmad Behzad (all from Herat).
 Other independents reelected include Shakiba Hashemi and Khalid Pashtun, both from Qandahar.
-Ms. Fawzia Koofi, at one time a deputy lower house speaker, also remains in the Assembly and she continues to represent an outspoken leader on women's rights and human rights more generally.
-Dr. Roshanak Wardak was not reelected, but he is expected to remain active publicly.
+Ms. Fawzia Koofi, a one time a deputy lower house speaker and declared presidential candidate for 2014, also remains in the Assembly and an outspoken leader on Afghan women's rights.